Presidential Commission of Uganda

 The Presidential Commission of Uganda was a transitional governing body in Uganda that operated from May 22 to December 15, 1980, following the overthrow of President Godfrey Binaisa.
 Chaired by Paulo Muwanga, the commission served as the de facto executive authority as the office of President of Uganda during a turbulent period in Uganda’s history, bridging the gap between Binaisa’s presidency and the general election that restored Milton Obote to power.
 The commission was established to stabilize the country amid political instability and to oversee the controversial 1980 election, which sparked significant unrest.

+Early composition

+the presidential commission of Uganda was established on 27th July 1985 following the military coup that overthrew the government of President Milton Obote.
+The commission was created by the Military administration headed by Tito Okello to serve as Uganda's collective head of state during transitional period.

+the commission was chaired by Pawulo Muwanga.
+Its original members included Yoweri Hunter Wacha-Olwol, Justice saulo musoke, Lt.
+General Otema Allimadi, and John Babiiha.
+The membership reflected an effort by the military government to include individuals with legal, political, administrative, and military experience durung the period of political instability.

 Composition and Role

 The Presidential Commission was a six-member body, with Paulo Muwanga as its chairman.
 Other members included key political and military figures.
 The commission’s primary role was to govern Uganda during the transitional period, managing state affairs and preparing for the December 1980 general election.
 As head of the commission, Muwanga wielded significant influence, overseeing both executive and electoral processes.
 The commission operated under the Uganda National Liberation Front (UNLF), a coalition formed to unify opposition groups after Amin’s fall.